Journal

 In this hyper-competitive market, “good enough” just won’t cut it.
 Fast-following is no longer an easy-win strategy when you have a thousand competitors racing to cut in front of you.
 Even worse, when every game looks and feels the same, there’s only one lever left to pull: ad spend.

-As we’ve seen, this has resulted in the biggest companies pouring in hundreds of millions, brute-forcing downloads and attempting to drown out the competition, making success nearly impossible for games that lack any tangible differentiation.
+As we’ve seen, this has resulted in the biggest companies pouring in hundreds of millions, brute forcing downloads and attempting to drown out competition, making success nearly impossible for games that lack any tangible differentiation.
 And if you do make it, what prevents someone from simply copying you and stealing your hard-earned players?
 A fate happening to more and more small to mid-sized studios.

-Recently, there’s been a lot of talk about how some of the biggest casual mobile games are also some of the oldest.
-These “classics” have surprising staying power, consistently topping the charts year after year and defending their positions.
+Recently there’s been a lot of talk about how some of the biggest casual mobile games are also some of the oldest.
+These “classics” have a surprising staying power and consistently top the lists year after year and defend their positions.
 Are they just better games, or do they have something else in common?

-Whether intentional or not, these older games continue to outperform the competition – not because they have great, well-crafted game loops.
-If that were the case, fast-followers would see the same success routinely.
-But they don’t.
+Whether intentional or not, these established games continue to outperform the competition, not because they have great, well-crafted game loops.
+If that were the case, fast-followers would still see the same success routinely, but they don’t.

-The real reason these games endure is the power of long-term brand building.
+The real reason these games endure is because they leverage the power of strategic brand building.

-Unlike the short-term performance marketing toolsets currently at the center of most mobile game departments, a brand with staying power is built over time, through consistency and deep intentionality.
-When you view the most successful games through this lens, it becomes incredibly obvious.
-They have clearly defined and maintained brands.
+Opposite to the short-term performance marketing toolsets currently at the centre of most mobile game departments, a brand with staying power is built over time, through consistency and with deep intentionality.
+If you take a look at the most successful games through this lens, it gets incredibly obvious.
+They have clearly defined and maintained IPs.

 Well, all of these top games look quite different you might say.
 Where’s the consistency in that?
-That’s the wrong lens – the fast-follower lens.
-A strong brand isn’t defined by what others do.
-If anything, it defines the category itself.
-To repeat: if you copy a giant without building your own distinctive brand, you risk advertising their category, their brand, and ultimately, their game.
+That’s seeing it through the “fast-follow lens.”
+A strong brand cannot be defined by what others do.
+If anything, a strong brand instead defines the category.
+This results in a mistake, repeated over and over.
+If you plainly copy a successful giant without having your own distinctive brand, you risk advertising the entire category, their brand and ultimately their game.

-Conversely, your brand can look like anything, as long as it looks exactly like you.
-It can act like anything, as long as it acts exactly like you.
-If that sounds like it’ll take deep thinking, tough internal discussions, and hard strategic choices, that’s because it will.
-But the results might be 100% worth it.
+Copy a great mechanic, don't copy the brand.
+Your brand can look like anything, as long as it looks exactly like you.
+Your brand can act like anything, as long as it acts exactly like you.
+If that sounds like it’ll take some deep thinking, tough internal discussions, and some hard, strategic choices, that’s because it will.
+But standing out, on the other hand, might pay off in the millions.

 What’s your story?